chenjy16/xudanrw/README.md

 </bean>

-Configuration Rules
+4. Configuration Rules
-The configuration rules are as follows:

-Determining DataSource for Reads and Writes:
+Determining DataSource for Reads and Writes
-The selection of a datasource is based on the priority indicated by the letters p (for priority) or q, which decide whether the datasource is used for read, write, or both.
-Then the letters r or w determine the probability (weight) with which the corresponding read or write datasource is selected.
+The selection of a datasource is based on the priority indicated by the letters p (for read priority) or q (for write priority), which decide whether the datasource is used for read, write, or both.
+Then, the letters r or w determine the probability (weight) with which the corresponding read or write datasource is selected.

-Weight Example:
+Weight Example
-For example, given the configurations:
+For example, given the following configurations:

 db1: r10w10p2